by Fran Manushkin & Tammie Lyon, illustrator

 I like this journal over many I have seen because of the prompts given on most pages.
 Page 1 is simple enough.
 You write about you!
 Then, to start things out on a great high note, Katie asks you for five things that make you smile.
 Other pages ask about school, animals, and ideas for ways to help others. and what you would like to do when you grow up.
 There are also prompts for poetry, writing stories, drawing, and many more.I like this journal because the kid who have never journaled has guides in the form of prompts to help them make a book they can treasure as they grow up.
 Imagine reading the Katie Woo’s Big Idea Journal in your forties or fifties.
 Imagine reading your finished journal to your grandchildren.

 Mainly, journals are like diaries.
 You can write your most personal thoughts, your dreams, and explain how your day went along.
-My journals were nothing more than a notebook.
+My journals were nothing more than a notebook, click here to get promotional notebooks.
 I would have loved to have something with writing and drawing prompts.
 When I was lost at what to write, I closed the book until the next day.
 The Katie’s journal helps you get past that “writer’s block” making it fun to journal.
 The Katie Woo’s Big Idea Journal is the journal I wish I had when I was young.
 This interesting and unique journal is a great gift for kids age seven and up.

 KATIE WOO’S BIG IDEA JOURNAL: A PLACE FOR YOUR BEST STORIES, DRAWINGS, AND PLANS.
 Text copyright © 2014 by Fran Manushkin.
 Illustrations copyright © 2014 by Tammie Lyon.
 Reproduced by permission of the publisher, Capstone Young Readers, North Mankato, MN.

 Learn more about Katie Woo’s Big Idea Journal: A Place for Your best Stories, Drawings, and Plans HERE.